 Gap Year Curriculum

-All aspects of the curriculum and all seminars in TBB gap year programs are driven by the following Essential Question:
+All aspects of the curriculum and all seminars in TBB programs for gap year students are driven by the following Essential Question:

 How can I be a proactive agent of change?

 Throughout TBB programs, students engage a set of Guiding Questions critical to understanding their relationship to the Essential Question.
 The following questions are interwoven into daily seminars:

 - Who am I?

 - Is everyone in the world interconnected?